-Here you can find the detailed instruction on how to export Microsoft Access table(s) to PostgreSQL database.
+Here you can find the detailed instruction on how to export Microsoft Access table(s) to PostgreSQL database in Exportizer software.
 The data migration from Access to other database types like SQLite, SQL Server, Oracle, etc is very similar; the difference is in registering the database in Exportizer.

 Below, it is shown how to export data from GUI or command line.